This is the organisation’s formal Consent Policy.

 Where consent has been used as the basis for processing data, this will generally provide you with stronger rights under GDPR.
 In particular, with respect to the following:

 For further details on these rights please consult the NHSCFA’s GDPR - Data Subject’s Rights Policy.

 When you notify us that you wish to exercise any of these rights, your request will be referred to the Information Governance Team for consideration.

 The incorrect handling of consent and the processing of personal data on this ground could leave NHSCFA at risk of:

-The Information Governance Lead will ensure this policy document is reviewed in accordance with the timescale specified at the time of approval.
+The Information Governance Lead will ensure this policy document is reviewed no less than biennially, in accordance with the timescale specified at the time of approval.